TradeKing ReviewOpen an Account

 However, when testing TradeKing’s support for our 2013 Broker Review, we found that several competitors had caught up, and TradeKing, overall, had slipped from its once standout position.
 The broker finished ninth overall in Customer Service, with its highlight area being Email support, where the broker ranked fourth.

-TradeKing's community, the Trader Network, is such an integral part of the TradeKing experience that it warrants its own section in this review.
+TradeKing's community, the Trader Network, is such an integral part of the TradeKing experience that it warrants its own section.
 The Trader Network allows clients to share their real trades, notes for why they made them, and interact with the rest of the community via blogs, forums and groups.
 The forums always seemed to be active when I log in, having at least a dozen posts made in the last 24 hours.

 Perhaps one of the most unique aspects of the Trader Network is the fact that TradeKing's CEO Don Montanaro, known as "bigdog" within the community, runs his own blog, posting at least once per week.
 In fact, in early 2013, the CEO hit a milestone, passing 1,000 total posts.
 Alongside “bigdog,” another staff member, "optionsguy," also blogs frequently.
 TradeKing also has their "All Stars" blog, which is a mix of market gurus and even staff members.